Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

-We illustrate key concepts with an average treatment effect simulation.
+\textbf{Why is inference hard}?
+We illustrate our procedure with an average treatment effect simulation.
 By construction, the treatment effect is $\theta_0=2.2$.
-We consider a data generating process, detailed in Appendix~\ref{sec:sim}, which satisfies our key assumption: one sample involves a matrix of covariates $\bX\in\R^{100\times 100}$ with rank $r=5$.
-See Appendix~\ref{sec:additional} for similar results using alternative dimensions of $\bX$.
-To make the problem interesting, we allow for nonlinear outcome and treatment mechanisms.
+We consider a data generating process (DGP) which satisfies our key assumption: one sample involves a matrix of covariates $\bX\in\R^{100\times 100}$ with rank $r=5$.
+See Appendix~\ref{sec:sim} for details and for similar results using alternative dimensions of $\bX$.
+The DGP has nonlinear outcome and treatment mechanisms.
 Figure~\ref{fig:spectrum} plots the principal components of true covariates $\bX$ in red.
 As expected, five principal components are nonzero and the rest are zero since $rank(\bX)=5$.

-As a first pass, we implement ordinary least squares (OLS) with robust standard errors in \texttt{Stata}: \texttt{regress Y D Z, vce(robust)}.
-Running OLS on clean data 1000 times, the point estimates $\htheta$ (Figure~\ref{fig:OLS_est}) are centered around the true value of 2.2, and appear Gaussian.
-To evaluate the quality of OLS standard errors, we visualize how the studentized point estimates $(\htheta-\theta_0)/\hsigma$ compare the the standard normal density (Figure~\ref{fig:OLS_inf}).
-OLS works well in the absence of data corruption; there is nothing hidden in the data generating process for clean data.
+As a first pass, we implement ordinary least squares (OLS) of $Y_i$ on $(D_i,X_{i,\cdot})$.
+Running OLS on clean data 1000 times, the point estimates $\htheta$ (Figure~\ref{fig:OLS_est}) center around the true value $2.2$, and appear Gaussian.
+OLS works well in the absence of data corruption; there is nothing hidden in the DGP for clean data.
 We repeat this exercise introducing measurement error with variance that is 20\% of the variance of the covariates.
 Inversion of the empirical covariance matrix $n^{-1}\bZ^T\bZ$ becomes numerically unstable, manifesting in point estimates that are erratic (Figure~\ref{fig:OLS_corrupted}) and standard errors that are typically \NA's.
+Notably, data corruption flips the sign about a quarter of the time, a phenomenon we verify for 2SLS and for settings closer to \cite{autor2013china} in Appendix~\ref{sec:sim}.
 OLS is not well-suited to the combination of high dimensional covariates, (approximate) low rank, and measurement error.
-We further investigate this phenomenon is Appendix~\ref{sec:additional}.
+Indeed, any estimator that ignores covariate measurement error in a nonlinear, heterogeneous causal model suffers from bias of a complicated form \cite{battistin2014treatment}.